Masongyi/c-sharp-programming/README.md

 # c-sharp-programming
-## First C# program
+## Console Application, .NET  Framework
-  .NET  Framework, as a Console Application with two classes :
+  Three classes:
   1. PetOwner is a class that handles some basic data for an animal, a pet.
   ![Image](/relative/ConsoleApp1/Album.png?raw=true )